phoebeelimdink/HTAdemo/_application-guidelines/change-of-hotel-name.md

 4. Processing of the application will take a minimum of two weeks following fourteen(14) days from the date of advertisements.

 5. You will be informed via SMS and/or e-mail if your application has been approved.
-Payment can then be made online via the LicenceOne Portal at [https://licence1.business.gov.sg](https://licence1.business.gov.sg){:target="_blank"}.
+Payment can then be made online via the [LicenceOne Portal](https://licence1.business.gov.sg){:target="_blank"}.
 Fees for the Certificate of Registration must be paid via the LicenceOne Portal before the Certificate can be issued.
 If the payment is not made within one month, the application will lapse and the applicant will need to submit a new application.

 6. After payment has been made, the Board will contact you regarding the collection of the Certificate of Registration and Hotel-Keeper's Licence (note: the Hotel-Keeper's Licence is re-issued as it bears the hotel name).